Last updated August 2022

 We do not use any custom or proprietary cryptographic frameworks or implementations.
 Note that Twingate does not store any customer passwords.

-Automated, daily backups are made of customer data.
-Backups are stored for a limited period.
+Automated, daily backups are made of our customer database.
+Backups are stored for a limited period for disaster recovery purposes and are regularly tested.

 Customer data is permanently and securely deleted upon request and in accordance with any contractual commitments made to customers.

-We use vendors who help us to provide our services.
+We work with vendors and service providers who help us to provide our services to customers, such as email service providers, payment processors, and infrastructure providers.
 Some of these vendors have the ability to access or store customer data, and we adopt a variety of measures to ensure that they only do this in an appropriate and secure manner.
-First, when we consider new vendors, we perform due diligence on their security practices and reputation.
-Secondly, when we engage a new vendor, we include contractual obligations with respect to confidentiality, security and privacy, where relevant.
-Examples of security obligations we may contractually require include specifying minimum security safeguards, notification of data security incidents, and audit rights.
+First, we select vendors based on our experiences working with them, their reputation, and an evaluation of how well they meet our business requirements.
+Second, we perform due diligence on potential vendors, which includes a risk assessment of their security posture.
+Third, when we engage a new vendor, we ensure that we have a written contract with them that includes appropriate provisions with respect to confidentiality, security, privacy, and service levels, where relevant.
+In general, vendors are only permitted to use data provided to them (including our customers’ data) for the purpose of providing their services to Twingate.

 Infrastructure Change Management